EU approval of Russia's Sputnik V vaccine delayed, sources say

 The European Medicines Agency (EMA) had previously been expected to conclude its review of the Russian vaccine and issue a decision in May or June.

-A second source said the June 10 cut-off date not been met and that EMA had given the vaccine's developer, Russia's Gamaleya Institute, another week to file the required data.
+A second source said the June 10 cut-off date not been met and that the vaccine's developer, Russia's Gamaleya Institute, said it will file the requested data next week or at the latest at the end of the month.

 The Russian Direct Investment Fund (RDIF), which markets the vaccine, said the EMA review was on track.